 Want to read a true spooky story?

-My first encounter with the strange “goings on” there occurred several years ago.
+My first encounter with the strange “goings on” there, occurred several years ago.
 I spoke with Ron Lewis, one of the owners, about strange events that have happened in this plantation home during renovation.
-They had several strange and eery stories.
+They had several strange and eerie stories.

 Ron Lewis, along with historian Bryan Avery, were repairing the spindles on the front porch one day.
 Suddenly one of the spindles on the other end of the porch flew out into the yard as if someone had kicked it.
 They looked at each other and asked, “Did you see that?”

 On another warm, windless day, an electrician was installing smoke alarms.
 Suddenly the front door flew open and a disembodied voice yelled, “Yoo-hoo!” — just as was once done in the South when a neighbor dropped by for a visit.
 There was no one there.
 The electrician left and would not come back.
 Another electrician was sent in his place.

 Ron has tales of standing downstairs on a wintry day, working in front of the fireplace with an insulation professional, and hearing heavy, booted footsteps just over their heads on the floor above when no one else was in the house.

 Another strange tale involves a teacup from a set of china that had been donated and displayed on the dining room table.
 It had been a bitter, blustery day, and a fire was crackling in the fireplace behind the table.
 When the historians came back the next day, one teacup was found in the ashes of the fireplace there in the dining room–still in one piece, but charred black.
 No one knows how the teacup ended up in the fire, or why household spirits would want the donation destroyed.
 (See picture of dining room below.)

 According to history and lore, a female slave or servant once lived upstairs on the third floor with her child.
 During one of the tours one of the tour guides swore she saw a shadow of a woman walking back and forth.